SdelciLab/CINAPS/README.md

 ## Data

-To run this project, you will need to place the R code in the same folder as the following data files, which can be obtained from the manuscript.
+To run this project, you will need to place the R code in the same folder as the following data files.

 - supplementary_data_1.xlsx
 - supplementary_data_2.csv